 The start-stop system on this car, or “i-stop” was positively the most annoying thing during the entire trip.
 For some reason, it does not have memory.
 What do I mean?
 When you turn the car off, it resets.
 If you turn off start-stop, it will only last as long as the car is on.
-This may seem reasonable if nothing else has memory either, but other shit does.
+This may seem reasonable if nothing else has memory either, but other stuff does.

-What other shit?
-The fucking HEATED SEATS HAVE MEMORY and this shit doesn’t.
-Who’s fucking decision was that?
+What other stuff?
+The HEATED SEATS HAVE MEMORY and this doesn’t.
+Who’s decision was that?
 The lane departure warning, which is also annoying and useless, has memory (the button right next to it).
 It also is the only button in the car that requires a long press to turn on or off.
 If you just press it, nothing happens.
 You have to hold it down for a few seconds for anything to happen, and there’s nothing telling you that you have to do that.
 I only discovered it after getting pissed and just pushing the button as hard as I could, depressing that entire plastic region of the dashboard.
-You just know that somebody made the decision for this not to have memory, and whoever did that should be fucking put on trial.
+You just know that somebody made the decision for this not to have memory, and whoever did that should be put on trial.
 It was also one of the roughest starts I have ever felt in a car that has ‘start-stop’.
 Felt and sounded like a diesel truck turning over.
 Shook the entire car almost alarmingly.

 The car also has a blindspot monitor, which is very sensitive and very annoying.
 Maybe I just drive like an asshole, but it seemed like whenever I put my blinker on to change lanes, if a car was anywhere near the side of the Miata, it would start beeping.
 I could feel my blood pressure rising every time I considered changing lanes.
 Ever hear your phone’s alarm during the day after you’ve woken up?
 After a while hearing those beeps felt like that.

 This car’s rear view mirror also seemed pretty jacked up.
 There was a power button on it for some reason, I’m guessing it was for some sort of dimming, but I did not notice a difference when I hit the button.
 It also did not adjust so that I could actually see out of the rear window.
 I’m not a tall person.
 I’m like 5’10”.
 Maybe I’m just a moron, but I could not get the mirror to an adjustment where I could see behind me without slumping down in my seat a few inches.
-To me this must be some sort of fuck-up because there’s no way they didn’t figure that shit out.
+To me this must be some sort of mistake on my part, because there’s no way they didn’t figure that out.
 Seemed like a really obvious thing to get right.

 The coolant temp gauge on the dashboard was also not very easy to read, and the infotainment system looked like the home screen I had on my PSP when I was in middleschool.